mattesun/Islais-Creek/Guidebook.md

 - Place the boat in nose first, then gently lower the rudder, and then finally rest down the ama
 - Enter the boat from the ama side only
 See video for boat handling example: http://youtu.be/u47LgO48Q3U?t=30s

+Where to launch from on beach?
+Direction when current/wind?

 Closing Up Boat Cage
 Check to see that the boats are tied down and all other equipment is properly stored.
 Log the time that you leave the boathouse in the check in/out binder.
 Lock the boat cage and double check that the boat cage is locked before leaving.